Sign in

 Final Note

-Concrete is an essential material in construction.
-However, without rebar, concrete loses much of its value.
+Concrete is a vital construction material, yet without rebar, it loses much of its effectiveness.

 Rebar and Concrete